SuprSend-NotificationAPI/SuprSend-NotificationAPI/README.md

 - I'm all about making marketing ideas come to life with tech. 💻
 - My special sauce?
 I create interactive tools that fit right into marketing campaigns. 💡
-- Right now, I'm honing my coding skills with React, CSS, HTML, and JS.
-I'm always learning! 🌱
+- Right now, I'm honing my coding skills with React, CSS, HTML, JS, Next, and Node.
+It's fun, tbh! 🌱
-- I'm open to collaborations in notifications, communication APIs, and anything interactive marketing-related. 💞️
+- Open to collaborations in notifications, communication APIs, and anything interactive marketing-related. 💞️

 ## Get in Touch